hharnisc/hharnisc.github.io/slides/optimize-cluster-resource-allocation.md

 ]
 .right-panel[

-- Preexisting endpoint in our monolith
+- Preexisting endpoint in the monolith
 - Serves the number of times a link is shared within Buffer ]